 - Acetyl-L-carnitine: This is becoming a popular supplement for brain function and is believed to help maintain brain cells.

 What about caffeine?

 Caffeine is not a nutritional supplement or a micronutrient, but it is a brain stimulant that also blocks receptors for a chemical called adenosine, which normally prevents the release of excitatory brain chemicals.
 This makes brain-stimulating chemicals flow more freely—giving you a surge of energy and potentially improving mental performance and slowing age-related mental decline.
 The benefits are not without some downsides, but it is worth noting both the benefits and risks when considering supplements for brain function.

-This article refers to a piece published on the by The Linus Pauling Institute, by Victoria Drake, Ph.D. titled “Micronutrients and Cognitive Function.”
+This article refers to a piece published by The Linus Pauling Institute, by Victoria Drake, Ph.D. titled “Micronutrients and Cognitive Function.”
 That article focusses specifically on cognitive function, or in lay terms, thought and mental processes.
 Citation: Citation: Drake, V. (2011, Spring).
 Micronutrients and Cognitive Function.
 The Linus Pauling Institute Research Newsletter, 12-15.

 To read another scholarly abstract on the NIH website co-authored by , PharmD, RPh,1 , PhD,2 and , PharmD, PhD2, click here.